-The Center for Graduate Life works closely with the University Career Center to help you develop and execute your professional marketing campaign and move into a successful career.
+The Center for Graduate Life works closely with the University Career Center to help you develop your professional skills and move into a successful career.
 Choose from a variety of courses and workshops ranging from preparing a strong résumé to strengthening your social media profile.
 Check the Calendar for upcoming events.

 CGL GRAD Courses

 GRAD 6320/8320 Career Lab: Developing Core Career Competencies (2 credits)

 Gain practice and knowledge about non-cognitive skills such as grit, leadership, lateral thinking, innovation, professional branding, effective communication, and organizational evaluation as it relates to your professional career.
 Developing and practicing these core career competencies contribute to the career brand, confidence and connection to your industries of choice.
 Participate in weekly topical sessions, contribute to discussions and complete reflections and assignments that correlate to each unit.
 Each unit, including related discussions and assignments, builds upon the last to help you create a strategic career action plan and attain valuable skills for long-term success.

 GRAD 6030/8030 Workplace Communications (2 credits)